-WordPress’ clean, beautiful, and simple code makes it easy for search engines to index.
+WordPress’s clean, beautiful, and simple code makes it easy for search engines to index.
 It allows you to make SEO-friendly additions such as meta tags, links, descriptions, images and videos, and headers.
-The team behind this amazing platform also consistently provide useful updates that keep up with major search engine changes.
+The team behind this amazing platform also consistently provides useful updates that keep up with major search engine changes.

 - You have total control of your website

 Unlike in the past when you needed to hire a web designer or coder, creating a WordPress website is a breeze.
 With the help of themes, plugins, and helpful resources, you can do all the work by yourself.
 You can also log into your website from any internet-connected device and make necessary changes.

 A huge chunk of global internet users access the web from mobile devices.
 Google and other search engines are increasingly ranking sites that put the mobile experience first.
 The WordPress platform has thousands of themes and plugins that extend this responsiveness.

 What you need before creating a WordPress website

 There are four main aspects of any website:

 If you love food and want to share your passion with the whole world, you’ll need a catchy name for your blog.
 Let’s say you decide on food.com (even though it’s already taken!), that will be your domain name.